Send a Confidential Message on Gmail

 • If you select ‘no SMS passcode,’ recipients who are using the Gmail application will be able to open it directly.
 Recipients who do not use Gmail will receive emailed a passcode.

-• If you select ‘SMS passcode,’ recipients will receive a passcode by text message.
+• If you select ‘SMS passcode,’ recipients will receive a passcode by text.
 Make sure you enter the recipient’s phone number and not your own.

 Step 5: Then, click ‘save’.